-Rain Gardens and Grassy Swales-Specially designed areas planted rainwater to collect and soak into the ground.
+Rain Gardens and Grassy Swales-Specially designed areas planted with native plants can provide natural places for rainwater to collect and soak into the ground.
 Rain from rooftop areas or paved areas can be diverted into these areas rather than into storm drains.